Questions 6–10 refer to the sample data in the following table, w... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The goal is to test the claim that survival on the Titanic is independent of the category of the person (man, woman, boy, or girl).
-This is a chi-square test for independence, as we are analyzing categorical data in a contingency table.
+The goal is to test the claim that survival is independent of the category (man, woman, boy, girl).
+This involves analyzing categorical data, which is presented in a contingency table format.

-Step 2: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis (H₀) states that survival is independent of the category of the person.
-The alternative hypothesis (H₁) states that survival is not independent of the category of the person.
+Step 2: Identify the appropriate statistical test.
+Since the data involves categorical variables and we are testing for independence, the chi-square test for independence is the appropriate test.
+This test evaluates whether the observed frequencies in the contingency table differ significantly from the expected frequencies under the assumption of independence.

-Step 3: Organize the data.
-The table provided shows the observed frequencies for each category (men, women, boys, girls) and their survival status (survived or died).
-These observed frequencies will be used to calculate the expected frequencies under the assumption of independence.
+Step 3: Formulate the null and alternative hypotheses.
+The null hypothesis (H₀) states that survival is independent of the category (man, woman, boy, girl).
+The alternative hypothesis (H₁) states that survival is not independent of the category.

-Step 4: Calculate the expected frequencies.
-Use the formula for expected frequency: E = (row total × column total) / grand total.
-For each cell in the table, calculate the expected frequency based on the row and column totals.
+Step 4: Calculate the expected frequencies for each cell in the contingency table.
+Use the formula: E = (row total × column total) / grand total, where E represents the expected frequency for a cell.

-Step 5: Compute the chi-square test statistic.
-Use the formula χ² = Σ((O - E)² / E), where O is the observed frequency and E is the expected frequency.
-Sum this value across all cells in the table.
-Then compare the test statistic to the critical value from the chi-square distribution table with the appropriate degrees of freedom to determine whether to reject the null hypothesis.
+Step 5: Compute the chi-square test statistic using the formula: χ² = Σ((O - E)² / E), where O represents the observed frequency and E represents the expected frequency for each cell.
+Compare the test statistic to the critical value from the chi-square distribution table at the 0.05 significance level to determine whether to reject the null hypothesis.

 Verified video answer for a similar problem: